abelcheung/types-lxml/README.md

 ## Goal ③: Review and test suite

 - [x] All prior `lxml-stubs` contributions are reviewed thoroughly, bringing coherency of annotation across the whole package
-- [x] Much more extensive test cases
-  - [x] Mypy test suite already vastly expanded
-  - [x] Perform runtime check, and compare against static type checker result; this guarantees annotations are indeed working in real code, not just in some cooked up test suite
+- [x] Perform runtime check, and compare against static type checker result; this guarantees annotations are indeed working in real world, not just within some cooked up test suite
-    - [x] Proof of concept for incorporating `pyright` result under progress, currently just comparing `reveal_type()` results
-    - [ ] Migrate static `mypy` tests to runtime `pyright` tests in future (under progress)
+- [x] Existing static test suite already vastly expanded, and is under progress of migrating to runtime test
 - [x] Modernize package building infrastructure

 ## Goal ④ : Support for IDEs